SamSchultz-bit/TB-Project/README.md

 Very much like Matt's previous findings, people in lesser developed countries are much worse off for both contracting and dying from TB.
 They are roughly 100 times more likely to do each.

 #### Drug Resistance
 To explore the effect of MDR TB on infection and to draw conclusions surrounding the data, we imported a Rifampicin-resistance .csv file from WHO.
-Unnecessary colums were dropped and colums were renamed to clean the dataframe.
+Unnecessary columns were dropped and columns were renamed to clean the dataframe.

 Since percentages and totals for new cases were given but only percentages for reinfection cases, as well as no data for non-MDR cases, I used some algebra to generate columns in the dataframe pertaining to the number of reinfection cases as well as the total amount of TB cases.